 Nursing care is currently SSW Type 1 only.
 Unlike construction, food manufacturing, and several other SSW fields that have advanced to Type 2 eligibility, nursing care does not have an SSW Type 2 pathway.
 This is a critical fact for career planning.

 The reason: Japan has designed a different upgrade path for caregivers.
-Instead of advancing within SSW, qualified caregivers can earn the 介護福祉士 (Certified Care Worker, kaigo fukushishi) national certification — a regulated professional qualification — and then apply to change their visa to the dedicated 介護 visa status.
-The 介護 visa offers benefits equivalent to (or better than) SSW Type 2: no time limit, family accompaniment allowed, and a clear path to permanent residency.
+Instead of advancing within SSW, qualified caregivers can earn the Certified Care Worker (kaigo fukushishi) national certification — a regulated professional qualification — and then apply to change their visa to the dedicated Care visa status.
+The Care visa offers a long-term career path similar in practical effect to SSW Type 2: no upper limit on renewals (granted in 5/3/1-year or 3-month periods), eligibility to apply for family accompaniment status, and the period of residence can be considered when planning for permanent residency.
+Requirements include holding the Certified Care Worker national qualification and being paid the same as or more than a Japanese caregiver in the same role.

-This means SSW Type 1 nursing care work is structured around the 5-year pathway toward 介護福祉士 qualification, not the field-specific Type 2 exam.
+This means SSW Type 1 nursing care work is structured around the 5-year pathway toward Certified Care Worker qualification, not the field-specific Type 2 exam.

 Average Monthly Salary Range